lgss/service-design-manual/service-manual/the-team/learning-and-development/service-manager-induction.md

 ###Meeting the service standard

-The [Digital by Default Service Standard](/service-manual/digital-by-default) is the benchmark your services must reach in order to be taken live on GOV.UK.
+The [Digital by Default Service Standard](/service-manual/digital-by-default) is the benchmark your services must reach in order to be taken live on LGSS.
 You will:

 *  learn about the standard, how it was created and what tools are available to help departments meet it
 *  consider how services will be assessed against the standard